-Generally, you don't lose data if you increase resources (e.g, CPUs or disk sizes), so it's best to start small and increase as needed.
+Generally, you don't lose data if you increase your cloud environment's resources (e.g, CPUs or disk sizes), so it's best to start small and increase as needed.

 To learn more about controlling cloud costs in a notebook, see Controlling cloud costs - sample use cases.